Which is better? Show result

-Every pixel has three subpixels
+Every pixel has three subpixels.

 The device has a display with three full subpixels per pixel, resulting in a sharp and crisp picture.
 Pixels in some displays (like AMOLED) share one subpixel to preserve space.
 This can result in a less crisp, slightly blurred image.

-Explicitly more internal storage
+Vastly more internal storage

 16 GB more internal storage

 It works as an FM radio with included headsets